 Mavenclad® is an approved oral medication indicated for relapsing forms of multiple sclerosis (MS).
 It includes the treatment of relapsing-remitting and active secondary progressive disease in adults.
-It comes in tablet form in a strength of 10 mg and is taken by mouth.1,2,3
+It comes in tablet form and is taken by mouth.1-3

-Manufactured by EMD Serono, the biopharmaceutical business of Merck KGaA, Mavenclad is a short-course treatment that requires a maximum of 20 days of oral therapy to deliver two years of clinical benefit to a patient.
-The FDA has approved Mavenclad which has been available in 50 countries, including the European Union (EU) since August 2017.1,2
+Mavenclad is a short-course treatment that requires a maximum of 10 days of oral therapy to deliver 2 years of clinical benefit to a patient.
+The US Food and Drug Administration (FDA) has approved Mavenclad, which has been available in 50 countries since August 2017.1,2

 What are the ingredients in Mavenclad?

 The active ingredient in Mavenclad is cladribine.1-3

 How does Mavenclad work?

 It is thought that Mavenclad works by having cytotoxic (toxic to living cells) effects on B and T lymphocytes through impairment of DNA synthesis, resulting in depletion of lymphocytes.
 Lymphocytes are a type of white blood cell that plays a key role in the immune system’s inflammatory response.
 This depletion of B and T cells helps reduce inflammation and demyelination in the CNS.2

 What are the possible side effects of Mavenclad?